-Florence is also credited with inventing the pie chart and was the first woman to be elected to the Royal Statistical Society.
+Florence is also credited with inventing a sort of pie-chart which she called a coxcomb diagramme (to show statistics visually) and was the first woman to be elected to the Royal Statistical Society.
 She was also the second woman to be awarded the Freedom of the City of London, which she received in 1908.

 She inspired the founding of the International Red Cross which still awards the Florence Nightingale Medal for nurses who have given exceptional care to the sick and wounded in war or peace.